-As an author, you hold copyright of what you write or create.
+As an author, you automatically hold copyright of what you write or create.
 These rights include the ability to reproduce, distribute, adapt, and display or perform a work, as well as the ability to allow others to do any of these things with your work.
 You retain all of these rights unless and until you sign them away to someone else.

 Some rights you may want to retain include the ability to: